trendscenter/fsl-parser-package/README.md

 # fsl-parser-package

 This package includes fsl_parser, that parses the freesurfer files (specified in inputspec.json) as dependencies and returns the covariates (X) and dependent (y) matrices as dataframes.
-A sample inputspec.json can be found in tests.
+A sample inputspec.json can be found in test.
 # How to install
 pip install fslparser
 # How to run